60 second blog – three qualities of a top sales representative

-Unfortunately, some people take persistence to mean using the same communication channel for all client contact; ring – ring – ring – ring – ring or email – email – email – email – email.
-If a sales rep is using the same channel every time, hearing their name gives the clients angry hives.
+Unfortunately, some people take persistence to mean using the same communication channel for all client contact: ring – ring – ring – ring – ring or email – email – email – email – email.
+If a sales rep uses the same channel every time, just hearing their name gives their clients angry hives.

-No one wants to work with a stalker.
-Top reps know how to follow up with prospects without being seen as a stalker.
-For instance, calling or emailing “just to check in” is pushy (also there is nothing in it for the client and it is an absolute “no go” in sales).
+Top sales reps know how to follow up without their prospects feeling hunted.
+For instance, calling or emailing “just to check in” is pushy as there is nothing in it for the client, and it is an absolute “no go” in sales.

-It also means they are more likely to bounce back from rejection or failure.
-They see these experiences as opportunities to learn and improve rather than signs they are not cut out for selling.
-This resiliency will help them overcome the inevitable hard times.
-They don’t quit.
+Top sales reps see these experiences as opportunities to learn and improve, rather than signs they are not cut out for selling.
+This resiliency helps them overcome the inevitable hard times as they do not quit.

 See also: How is the Western Australian job market